rondevera/twig/README.md

 twig rebase
 -----------

-If you have a stack of branches that you need to rebase in the same order, `twig rebase` simplifies the process:
+If you have a stack of branches that you need to rebase in the same order every time, `twig rebase` simplifies the process:

     $ git checkout branch2